ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 are techniques in {{BBCGGI19}} that account for this; we need to figure out if they're practical.]]

+## Sybil attacks {#sybil}

+Several attacks on privacy involve malicious clients uploading reports that are valid under the chosen VDAF but bogus.
+For example, a DAP deployment might be measuring the heights of a human population and configure a VDAF to prove that inputs are values in the range of 80-250 cm.
+A malicious Client would not be able to claim a height of 400 cm, but they could submit multiple bogus reports inside the acceptable range, which would yield incorrect averages.
+More generally, DAP deployments are susceptible to Sybil attacks {{Dou02}}.

+In this type of attack, the adversary adds to a batch a number of reports that skew the aggregate result in its favor.
+For example, sending known input to the Aggregators can allow a Collector to shrink the effective anonymity set by subtracting the known inputs from the final output.
+The result may reveal additional information about the honest measurements, leading to a privacy violation; or the result may have some property that is desirable to the adversary ("stats poisoning").

-## Client authentication or attestation
+### Client authentication {#client-auth}

-[TODO: Solve issue#89]
+In settings where it is practical for each Client to have an identity provisioned (e.g., a user logged into a backend service or a hardware device programmed with an identity), Client authentication is a highly effective way for the Aggregators (or an authenticating proxy deployed between clients and the Aggregators; see {{anon-proxy}}) to ensure that all reports come from authentic Clients and to enforce policy on things like upload rates.

+However, in some deployments, it will not be practical to require Clients to authenticate, so Client authentication is not mandatory in DAP.
+For example, a widely distributed application that does not require its users to log in to any service has no obvious way to authenticate its report uploads.

 ## Anonymizing proxies {#anon-proxy}

-Client reports can contain auxiliary information such as source IP, HTTP user agent or in deployments which use it, client authentication information, which could be used by Aggregators to identify participating Clients or permit some attacks on robustness.
-This auxiliary information could be removed by having Clients submit reports to an anonymizing proxy server which would then use Oblivious HTTP {{!I-D.draft-ietf-ohai-ohttp-07}} to forward inputs to the DAP Leader, without requiring any server participating in DAP to be aware of whatever client authentication or attestation scheme is in use.
+Client reports can contain auxiliary information such as source IP, HTTP user agent or in deployments which use it, Client authentication information, which could be used by Aggregators to identify participating Clients or permit some attacks on robustness.
+This auxiliary information could be removed by having Clients submit reports to an anonymizing proxy server which would then use Oblivious HTTP {{!I-D.draft-ietf-ohai-ohttp-08}} to forward inputs to the DAP Leader, without requiring any server participating in DAP to be aware of whatever Client authentication or attestation scheme is in use.

+## Task parameters

+Selection and distribution of DAP task parameters is out of band from DAP itself and thus not discussed in this document, but we must nonetheless discuss the security implications of some task parameter choices.
+Generally, attacks involving crafted DAP task parameters can be mitigated by having the the Aggregators refuse shared parameters that are trivially insecure (e.g., a minimum batch size of 1 contribution).

+### Verification key requirements {#verification-key}

+The verification key for a task SHOULD be chosen before any reports are generated.
+It SHOULD be fixed for the lifetime of the task and not be rotated.
+One way to ensure this is to include the verification key in a derivation of the task ID.

+This consideration comes from current security analysis for existing VDAFs.
+For example, to ensure that the security proofs for Prio3 hold, the verification key MUST be chosen independently of the generated reports.
+This can be achieved as recommended above.

-## Batch parameters
+### Batch parameters

 An important parameter of a DAP deployment is the minimum batch size.
 If an aggregation includes too few inputs, then the outputs can reveal information about individual participants.
-Aggregators use the batch size field of the shared task parameters to enforce minimum batch size during the collect protocol, but server implementations may also opt out of participating in a DAP task if the minimum batch size is too small.
+Aggregators must enforce the agreed-upon minimum batch size during the collect protocol, but implementations may also opt out of participating in a DAP task if the minimum batch size is too small.
 This document does not specify how to choose minimum batch sizes.

-The DAP parameters also specify the maximum number of times a report can be used.
-Some protocols, such as Poplar {{BBCGGI21}}, require reports to be used in multiple batches spanning multiple collect requests.
+### VDAFs and compute requirements

+The choice of VDAF can impact the computation required for a DAP Task.
+For instance, the Poplar1 VDAF {{!VDAF}} when configured to compute a set of heavy hitters requires each measurement to be of the same bit-length which all parties need to agree on prior to VDAF execution.
+The computation required for such tasks can increase superlinearly as multiple rounds of evaluation are needed for each bit of the measurement value.

+When dealing with variable length inputs (e.g domain names), it is necessary to pad them to convert into fixed-size measurements.
+When computing the heavy hitters from a batch of such measurements, we can early-abort the Poplar1 execution once we have reached the padding region for a candidate measurement.
+For smaller length inputs, this significantly reduces the cost of communication between Aggregators and the steps required for the computation.
+However, malicious Clients can still generate maximum length inputs forcing the system to always operate at worst-case performance.

+Therefore, care must be taken that a DAP deployment can comfortably handle computation of measurements for arbitrarily large sizes, otherwise, it may result in a DoS possibility for the entire system.

 ## Differential privacy {#dp}